microsoft/TypeScript-Handbook/pages/tutorials/Vue.md

-This quick start guide will teach you how to get TypeScript and [Vue](https://vuejs.org) set up working together.
+This quick start guide will teach you how to get TypeScript and [Vue](https://vuejs.org) working together.
 This guide is flexible enough that any steps here can be used to integrate TypeScript into an existing Vue project.

 # Initialize your project